mendersoftware/mender-docs/05.System-updates-Yocto-Project/06.Build-for-production/docs.md

     category: docs
 ---

 This section describes the steps that are specific to production builds for Yocto Project.
-If you are using Debian converted images please refer to [setting parameters for mender-convert](../../15.Debian-family/docs.md)
 These steps are not necessary if you are just trying out Mender, but must be done before deploying to production.